partikg/ecommerce-website/README.md

 ### 1. Running the Website
 1. Navigate to the `frankandoak/` directory: cd frankandoak

-2.Install dependencies:
+2. Install dependencies:

          npm install

-3.Run the website:
+3. Run the website:

           npm run dev

-The website will be accessible at http://localhost:3000.
+The website will be accessible at `http://localhost:3000`.

+### 2. Running the Backend API

+1. Navigate to the `frankandoaks API/` directory: